brassmeister/EmbersRekindled-Reignited/README.md

 Coming Soon

 ## Contact
-You can also talk about Embers Re-Ignited and contact me about the port on my discord in the Embers channel here: https://discord.gg/SthsknG
+You can also talk about Embers Re-Ignited and contact me about the port on my discord @ Rieno

 # So about that port